stanford-crfm/levanter/docs/Alpaca-LoRA.md

 ## Changes to the Alpaca script

 There are three things we need to do differently:
-1. Apply the lora transform to the model.
+1. Apply the LoRA transform to the model.
 2. Tell the trainer to only train the lora params.
 3. Serialize a PEFT-compatible checkpoint.